-Exceptional cuisine is deeply rooted in France’s culture, from hearty dishes to delectable desserts, to pastry staples and exotic classics.
-Its wine culture is equally extensive, boasting of world-renowned vintages such as Cabernet Sauvignon, Chardonnay, and Pinot Noir.
+Exceptional cuisine is deeply rooted in France’s culture, from hearty dishes to delectable desserts, to pastries, cheese, and exotic classics.
+Its wine culture is equally extensive, boasting world-renowned wine regions like Burgundy, Bordeaux, and Champagne.

-France is home to various regions, and each district has its specialty.
-With so many available choices, touted the best in Europe, the question is not what to eat, but where to start exploring.
-To help narrow down your options, here is a list of the best food and wine that you need to try throughout the most popular regions in France.
+With so many food choices available throughout France, the question is not what to eat, but where to start exploring.
+To help narrow down your options, here is a list of 25 food and drinks that you need to try in France.
+You’ll find these dishes in most big cities, and spread throughout the most popular regions.
 Bon appétit!

 Champagne may have invented the world’s most famous sparkling wine, but there is more to this region than its bubbly tipple.
 Champagne is a picturesque region of vast vineyards, quaint villages, Michelin-starred restaurants, grand chateaus, historic landmarks, and impressive wineries.

 Here, you can enjoy the best wine tasting experience and explore underground cellars that house some of the most exquisite vintages in the world.
 Dine at a bustling bistro in Reims, the region’s unofficial capital city.

 Spend an evening sampling a wide selection of Champagnes from different producers at C-Comme in Épernay (pictured above).